Aceinna/docs_openrtk/algorithms/Sensors.rst

 accounted for during system calibration.

 Additionally, sensor bias can be broken down further.
-In this paper, bias is modelled as a constant offset plus random drift:
+In this paper, bias is modeled as a constant offset plus random drift:

 .. math::